conceptcartography/conceptcartography/docs/concepts/warranted-exclusion.md

 relations:
 - type: produces
   target: epistemic disadvantage
+- type: type of
+  target: epistemic exclusion
 ---

 # warranted exclusion

 ## 📖 Definitions

-> "A warranted epistemic exclusion occurs when a knower (or group of knowers) is (are) justifiably kept out of knowledge exchanges relevant to understanding their social experience" (Goldstein 2022: 1862)
+> "A warranted epistemic exclusion occurs when a knower (or group of knowers) is (are) justifiably kept out of knowledge exchanges relevant to understanding their social experience" ([Goldstein, 2022, p.
+1862])

 ## 💡 Examples